 There really is no wrong or right here.
 The patterns will be quite forgiving so don’t be too concerned.
 It will dilute; lighter colour with more solution and stronger colour with less solution.
 I like dark definition of the ties so add the dye next to the ties and then wet out. (see the small stream from the syringe above)

 Keep adding dye and wetting out.
 Keep in mind that there is much fabric that is not visible since it’s tied very tight.
-My first tie dyes were quite light since I was fooled at how much the dye had penetrated
+My first tie dyes were quite light since I was fooled at how much the dye had really penetrated the fabric.

 To get an idea use a gloved finger to separate folds to see how deep the colour has wicked.
 Squeeze the dye through the layers as well.